Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Additional Training and Inference Details

-\textbf{Camera conditioning strategy.} To incorporate viewpoint geometry into the generative process, we condition the feature representations on the camera extrinsics associated with each video in the conditioning set.
+To incorporate viewpoint geometry into the generative process, we condition the feature representations on the camera extrinsics associated with each video in the conditioning set.
 For a video $v$ consisting of $f$ frames, we denote its camera representation by

 where each $3 \times 4$ block corresponds to the rigid transformation $\left[R \;|\; t\right]$ describing the rotation and translation of the camera for an individual frame.
 These parameters are then projected into the feature space through a fully connected layer $\mathcal{E}_c(\cdot)$.